Dead sheep and lambs dumped causes '˜anger'

-This is the gruesome discovery made in Greysteel in recent days,
+This is the gruesome sight that was discovered in Greysteel in recent days,

 Dead sheep and lambs dumped on the roadside, and in a stream on the Sheskin Road area.